Freese Notis Agricultural Weather Service - Morning Report

 CROP/LIVESTOCK/ENERGY IMPACTS

-DELTA/SOUTHEAST - Northeast Arkansas reports moisture is adequate for present needs. severe drought Livestock feed needs will be normal for this time of the year.
+DELTA/SOUTHEAST - Northeast Arkansas reports Too wet some standing water in the fields. extreme wetness Livestock feed needs will be normal for this time of the year.

-NORTHERN 1/2 PLAINS - Northeast North Dakota reports moisture is adequate for present needs.
-Warmer than normal temperatures will reduce livestock feed needs.
+NORTHERN 1/2 PLAINS - Northeast North Dakota reports Drought ended still serious.
+Field conditions are normal Field conditions are drying Colder than normal temperatures will increase livestock feed needs.

 PAST WEATHER/SHORT-RANGE FORECAST